rusty-electron/rusty-electron.github.io/blog/_posts/2022-08-04-setting-up-cloud-folder-sync-with-rclone.md

 You can choose between two types of sync:
 * **unidirectional sync:**
-    * **local-to-cloud:** files are synced from your local machine to the cloud drive.
+    * **local-to-cloud:** Files are synced from your local machine to the cloud drive.
 Files in the cloud that are not present locally are deleted.
 The use case is for when you need to keep a copy of your local files on the cloud.
-    * **cloud-to-local:** files are synced from the cloud drive to your local machine.
+    * **cloud-to-local:** Files are synced from the cloud drive to your local machine.
 Files in the local machine that are not present in the cloud are deleted.
 The use case is for when you need to download files from the cloud and not make any changes to it from your end.
-* **bidirectional sync:** files are synced from the local machine to the cloud drive and vice versa.
+* **bidirectional sync:** Files are synced from the local machine to the cloud drive and vice versa.
 The changes are propagated in both directions.

 #### unidirectional sync